ghiscoding/aurelia-slickgrid/README.md

 [MIT License](LICENSE)

 ### Like it? :star: it
 You like and use this great library `Aurelia-Slickgrid`?
-Be sure to upvote :star: and/or possibly contribute :)
+Be sure to upvote :star: and feel free to contribute :construction_worker:

 ### Like my work?
 If you like my work, you can also support me with caffeine [Buy Me a Coffee](https://ko-fi.com/N4N679OT) :coffee:

+I certainly drank many coffees to build and keep adding features for this great library.

+### Latest News & Releases
+Check out the [Releases](https://github.com/ghiscoding/aurelia-slickgrid/releases) section for all latest News & Releases.

 ## Fully Tested with [Jest](https://jestjs.io/)
 Aurelia-Slickgrid recently reached **100%** Test Coverage, we are talking about ~8300 lines of code (~2600 unit tests) that are now fully tested with [Jest](https://jestjs.io/).